Democratizing LLMs for Low-Resource Languages by Leveraging their English Dominant Abilities with Linguistically-Diverse Prompts: Experiments

 \subsection{Non-English-centric Translation}

-For non-English $X Y$ directions, we compare our unsupervised method $\mathcal{L}^{mt}_{X\rightarrow Y}$ with supervised prompting in three categories: High-High resource languages with Vi and Fr, High-Low resource between Zh, Es, Ne (Nepali) and Pa (Punjabi), and Low-Low resource languages with Sw (Swahili), Ta (Tamil) and Te (Telugu).
+For non-English $X Y$ directions, we compare our unsupervised method $\mathcal{F}^{mt}_{X\rightarrow Y}$ with supervised prompting in three categories: High-High resource languages with Vi and Fr, High-Low resource between Zh, Es, Ne (Nepali) and Pa (Punjabi), and Low-Low resource languages with Sw (Swahili), Ta (Tamil) and Te (Telugu).
 We use the same model and evaluation pipelines as explained \Cref{subsec:lowres_mt}.
-For this experiment, we evaluate on the devtest sets provided by \citet{nllb_costa2022no_flores200}.
+For this experiment, we evaluate on the FLoRes-200 devtest sets \citep{nllb_costa2022no_flores200}.
 As reported in \Cref{table:x2y}, our unsupervised LDP technique also performs on par with supervised prompting in High-High Vi-Fr pairs.
 More interestingly, for High-Low and Low-Low language pairs, our unsupervised method even outperforms supervised prompting for these languages by up to 5 chrF++, largely thanks to the presence of English intermediate translations in the exemplars.